 Retail Opportunity Investments Partnership, LP has filed the indenture, the first supplemental indenture and the second supplemental indenture with Wells Fargo Bank, National Association as exhibits to this prospectus.
-You should read the indenture, the first supplemental indenture, the second supplemental indenture, the second supplemental indenture and any other supplemental or separate indenture for additional information before you buy any debt securities.
-For information on incorporation by reference, and how to obtain a copy of the indenture, the first supplemental indenture, the second supplemental indenture, see the section entitled "Where You Can Find More Information" on page 57 of this prospectus.
+You should read the indenture, the first supplemental indenture, the second supplemental indenture and any other supplemental or separate indenture for additional information before you buy any debt securities.
+For information on incorporation by reference, and how to obtain a copy of the indenture, the first supplemental indenture, the second supplemental indenture and any other supplemental indenture, see the section entitled "Where You Can Find More Information" on page 60 of this prospectus.